Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

-The criteria of certification schemes need to demonstrate clear environmental benefits compared with competing products/organisations, should be easily publicly accessible and labels cannot be capable of being confused with other labels, including, for example, labels of publicly run labelling schemes or schemes of competitors.’
+The criteria of certification schemes need to demonstrate clear environmental benefits compared with competing products/organizations, should be easily publicly accessible and labels cannot be capable of being confused with other labels, including, for example, labels of publicly run labelling schemes or schemes of competitors.’
 (European Commission, 2016).
 "All certification schemes shall have a clearly defined scope and also indicate what is not included – to avoid “scope creep”" (EDPB, 2021).
-An important element of transparency and increased accountability and credibility of a certification scheme is the publication of key documents (e.g. standards, inspection guidelines, audit reports) and information related to certification bodies and complaints on the organisation's website.
+An important element of transparency and increased accountability and credibility of a certification scheme is the publication of key documents (e.g. standards, inspection guidelines, audit reports) and information related to certification bodies and complaints on the organization's website.
 These allow stakeholders to evaluate the performance of certificate holders and supply chain actors against the certification scheme’s standards, and to assess how good job the auditors and certification bodies have done.
 If information is not readily available on the website, it should be available by requesting the standard owner.

-VII.3 Can the standard owner or certification body be challenged through adequate and accessible complaint and objection procedures?
+7.3 Can the standard owner or certification body be challenged through adequate and accessible complaint and objection procedures?

 If yes...